 What is Knee Replacement Surgery?

 Known as knee arthroplasty, a knee replacement surgery involves removing the damaged or diseased bone and cartilage and replacing them with metal implants that act as artificial joints.
-The procedure aims to resurface damaged portions of the knee joint and improve knee function and relieve chronic knee pain that cannot be treated in any other way.
-The procedure may involve a total knee replacement, which involves replacing the entire knee joint, or a partial knee replacement, which consists in replacing only the damaged part of the joint.
+The procedure aims to resurface damaged portions of the knee joint, improve knee function, and relieve chronic knee pain that cannot be treated in any other way.
+The procedure may involve a total knee replacement, which involves replacing the entire knee joint, or a partial knee replacement, which consists of replacing only the damaged part.

 When is Knee Replacement Surgery Needed?